player2I0/yoytools/README.md

 ## Purpose

-This is an implementation of [yiotro's antiyoy](https://github.com/yiotro/Antiyoy), which focuses not on providing a *playable game*, but being a merely *implementation* of the game, containing its logic and all the building blocks for creating a GUI for the game.
+This is an implementation of [yiotro's antiyoy](https://github.com/yiotro/Antiyoy), which focuses not on providing a *playable game*, but being a merely *implementation* of the game, containing its logic and all the building blocks to it.

 ## Basic usage